 If that list of Los Angeles tourist attractions doesn’t have what you’re looking for, be sure to check out the links below to information about other tourist attractions in nearby Orange County and San Diego.

-Photo of Hollywood Walk of Fame by Sproston Green via flickr (Creative Commons); Photo of Our Lady of Angels Cathedral by Korean Resource Center via flickr (Creative Commons); Photo of Farmers Market by Californian Em via flickr (Creative Commons); Photo of Griffith Observatory by echo_29 via flickr (Creative Commons); Photo of Walt Disney Concert Hall by DonnaGrayson via flickr (Creative Commons); Photo of Long Beach from the Queen Mary by 4x4jeepchick via flickr (Creative Commons).
+Photo of Hollywood Walk of Fame by Sproston Green via flickr (Creative Commons); Photo of Our Lady of Angels Cathedral by Korean Resource Center via flickr (Creative Commons); Photo of Farmers Market by Californian Em via flickr (Creative Commons); Photo of Griffith Observatory by echo_29 via flickr (Creative Commons); Photo of Walt Disney Concert Hall by DonnaGrayson via flickr (deleted account) (Creative Commons); Photo of Long Beach from the Queen Mary by 4x4jeepchick via flickr (Creative Commons).

 Note: Information in this article was accurate